CDS 100 5 credits

 Chemical Dependency Relapse Prevention

-Course will discuss the phenomena of post-acute withdrawal: the ensuing issues of relapse as they pertain to the disease of addiction and the reuse of drugs after treatment as a separate and distinct episode not associated with treatment failure.
-The materials discussed are the work of T. Gorski.
-Prerequisites: CDS 100 and 101 or instructor’s signature.
+Course will discuss the phenomena of post acute withdrawal as well as ensuing issues of relapse as they pertain to the disease of addiction, and the reuse of drugs after treatment as a separate and distinct episode not associated with treatment failure.
+Materials discussed are the work of T. Gorski.
+Prerequisites: CDS 100, 101 or instructor's signature.

 CDS 150 3 credits